wix/Detox/docs/Introduction.HowDetoxWorks.md

 Detox is comprised of the following components:

-- [**Tester**](https://github.com/wix/Detox/tree/master/detox/src): the tested component, running in a Node.js process, executing the test logic.
+- [**Tester**](https://github.com/wix/Detox/tree/master/detox/src): The testing component, running in a Node.js process on the host computer, executing the test logic.
 The tester is also responsible for device management and artifact collection.
-- **Detox client ([iOS](https://github.com/wix/Detox/tree/master/detox/ios) & [Android](https://github.com/wix/Detox/tree/master/detox/android)):** a framework, embedded in the tested app, which synchronizes with the app, matches user queries, executes user commands and validates expectations.
+- **Detox native client ([iOS](https://github.com/wix/Detox/tree/master/detox/ios) & [Android](https://github.com/wix/Detox/tree/master/detox/android)):** A component that gets seamlessly integrated into the tested app on the tested device, right as Detox starts executing.
+It synchronizes with the app, matches user queries, executes user commands (e.g. taps, scrolls) and validates expectations.
-- **[Detox server](https://github.com/wix/Detox/tree/master/detox/src/server)**: A small web socket server, running in a Node.js process, used to connect between the tester and the client.
+- **[Detox mediator server](https://github.com/wix/Detox/tree/master/detox/src/server)**: A small web socket server, running in a Node.js process on the host computer, used to connect between the tester and the client.
 Normally, the tester starts a server on a randomized session id and an available port, and sends the session and port to the client app as a launch argument.